microphone Radio Days!

 October 1994 Manistee Broadcasting Company sells WMTE (AM) 1340 to Chickering Associates, Inc. and WMTE once again becomes a sister-station of WKLA (1450, Ludington).

-December 1994 Manistee Broadcasting Company sells WMTE-FM 97.7 to Xavier University (it becomes WVXM on 01/17/95 and the FM transmitter is moved from Radio Hill).
+December 1994 Manistee Broadcasting Company sells WMTE-FM 97.7 to Xavier University (it becomes WVXM on 01/17/95 and the FM transmitter is moved from Radio Hill to a tower South of the city on Stronach Rd).

 September 1996 Chickering Associates sells WMTE 1340 and the license is transferred to Lake Michigan Broadcasting, Inc., a station group that includes WKLA & WKLA-FM in Ludington and WKZC in Scottville.